pbaitor/i18n-twitter-sentiment/README.md

 I thought it would be interesting to try to put together an AI capable of doing a given task in any language.

 ## How is it used?
-*Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?*

 ### Development process